Identification, Characterization and Removal of Host-Cell Proteins (HCP) in Chinese Hamster Ovary (CHO) Monoclonal Antibody Biomanufacturing Processes

 Additional Project Information (Members Only)

-Login to the NIIMBL member portal to access more, including:
+Login to the NIIMBL member portal to access additional project information, including presentations, progress updates, reports, and more.

 Not yet a member?
 Learn more about which level of NIIMBL membership is right for you and your organization.